FITMI-APP/AI-Model/README.md

 # FitMi AI-Model

 Revolutionize the way users experience virtual try-ons with our cutting-edge AI model.
-Seamlessly integrate this model into your applications to enable users to visualize clothing and accessories in a virtual environment.
+Seamlessly integrate this model into your applications to enable users to visualize clothing in a virtual environment.
 > **Abstract**: <br>
+> The word Artificial Intelligence has played a very prominent role, and of late, this term has been gaining much more popularity due to recent advances in the field.
+Due to these advancements, virtual
+> try-on experiences are now made possible.
+> virtual try-on can be achieved by taking an image of a person and a garment taken from a catalog, to dress the person with the given try-on garment and has emerged as a promising solution for consumers
+> to virtually try on various items and explore products in their homes or anywhere they want until they find the right choice for them, which is an effective key to the high product return rates, as it
+> significantly reduces the likelihood of dissatisfaction post-purchase and by curbing return rates, it promotes eco-friendly shopping practices.
+> The challenges any virtual try-on model faces are the pose and texture-style transfer in human body images and lately there are many approaches that overcome these transfer limitations with many fine
+> grained differences but often the outputs are low resolution, not photo-realistic or lack texture artifacts, which limits their effectiveness in consumer decision-making.
 >
->
+> To enhance the virtual try-on experience,
+> we introduce our project, ```FITMI``` that focuses on outperforming these models by overcoming their obstacles and capturing key features related to human body poses
+> and garment textures, and by that it ensures accurate outputs, authentic, and immersive try-on experience, thereby empowering consumers to make informed purchasing decisions.